CateDunn/EmployeeTracker/README.md

 # EmployeeTracker

 ## Description
-    This project allows users to...
+    This project allows users to keep track of employees.
+Users can add, delete or view departments, roles and employees.
+Users can also update employee roles.

 ## Installation
      This app requires inquirer, mysql, and console.table.
 Use the 'npm i' command to install.